Sumeet72/Sumeet72.github.io/reveal.js-master/examples/markdown.md

 1. Jaipur is also known as the Pink City, due to the dominant colour scheme of its buildings.
 >It is also known as the Paris of India, and C. V. Raman called it the ~island~ Island of Glory.

 2. Jaipur was founded in 1727 by the Kachhwaha Rajput ruler Jai Singh II, the ruler of Amer, after whom the city is named.

- ---

-## Using Escaping Characters: You can escape special Markdown characters using a backslash (\), unordered list

-- The Kashmir\_Valley is one of the top tourist destinations in India.
-The decrease in violence in the state has boosted the state's economy, specifically tourism.
-- Gulmarg, one of India's most popular ski resort destinations, is also home to the world's highest green golf course[^1].
+It is located 268 km (167 miles) from the national capital New Delhi.

  ---